MicrosoftDocs/Viva/Viva/topics/create-a-topic.md

 To create a new topic, you need to:

-- Have a Viva Topics license.
+- Have a license that includes Topics.
 - Have permissions to [**Who can create or edit topics**](./topic-experiences-user-permissions.md).
-Knowledge admins can give users this permission in the Viva Topics topic permissions settings.
+Knowledge admins can give users this permission in the Topics topic permissions settings.

 > [!NOTE]
 > Users who have permission to manage topics in the topic center (knowledge managers) already have permissions to create and edit topics.